-Employees from countries inside the European Union or the European Economic Area (EEA) do not need a residence permit to work in Norway, but they have to register with the police no later than three months after arriving in Norway.
-Swedish, Danish, Icelandic and Finnish citizens can work in Norway without registering with the police, but they have to report a move to the National Registry.
+Employees from countries within the European Union or the European Economic Area (EEA) do not need a residence permit to work in Norway, but they have to register with the police no later than three months after arriving in Norway.
+Swedish, Danish, Icelandic and Finnish citizens can work in Norway without registering with the police but they have to report a move to the National Registry.

-People from countries outside the European Union or the EEA who wish to work in Norway need a residence permit for work, and cannot start working before a residence permit has been granted.
-The permit will have an expiry date, but most are renewable.
+People from countries outside the European Union and the EEA who wish to work in Norway need a residence permit for work, and cannot start working before a residence permit has been granted.
+The permit will have an expiry date but most permits are renewable.
 Employers who employ foreign employees who do not have the right type of residence permit may be subject to fines or imprisonment.

 Notwithstanding the foregoing, business travellers may be allowed to work in Norway for up to three months without a residence permit.

 Foreign employees are, as a main rule, protected under the Norwegian employment laws and have the same rights as Norwegian employees, including under any generally applicable collective agreements.